Retail Employees Superannuation Pty Limited (Trustee) is the trustee of the Retail Employees Superannuation Trust ('Rest' or 'the Fund').

 Instances of votes ‘against’ management, ‘abstained’ votes and votes not cast, together with an explanation are then reported to the Fund’s Investment Selection subcommittee on an annual basis.

 The Trustee will request a copy of investment managers’ current proxy voting policy and any guidelines in relation to corporate actions alongside the asset class reviews.

 The Trustee may also, from time to time, request investment managers provide a report on how votes have been exercised in relation to a specific matter.
 Where appropriate, Rest Investments will report findings to the Rest Board Investment Committee.

 The Climate Change Policy sets out requirements for Rest to actively consider all climate change related shareholder resolutions of investee companies.

 The Trustee will publish on its website a summary of the Fund's proxy voting record in respect of the Fund's investments, as required by relevant law.

 The Trustee does not comment on the individual voting actions of its appointed investment managers.

-The Trustee will undertake a formal review of this policy at least annually and more frequently where required to take into account new and/or changing legislative, regulatory or other relevant requirements.
+The Trustee will undertake a formal review of this policy every two years and more frequently where required to take into account new and/or changing legislative, regulatory or other relevant requirements.